 What decisions must be reserved to the shareholders?
 What matters are required to be subject to a non-binding shareholder vote?

-- discharge of the members of the board; and
+- the determination of the general remuneration policy of the management board;

-- election of the chair of the board;
+- the amendment of the articles of association;

 To what extent are disproportionate voting rights or limits on the exercise of voting rights allowed?